SLPoojitha/Commands_Practice/readme.md

 Good day, everyone!

 This is Poojitha, a CSE third year student at NITK Surathkal.
+I am from Tirupati, Andhra Pradesh.

 Thank you.